-Get step-by-step instructions for making paper succulents using your Cricut.
+Get step-by-step instructions for making paper succulents and flowers using your Cricut and Cricut Design Space files.
 Perfect for nurseries, spring decor, and bridal and baby shower decorations!

 This post originally appeared on the Cricut Inspiration Blog.